DerivedFunction01/acct-cik/document/instrument_detection_doc.md

 Your System: Creates IR_variant + FX_variant, counts both explicitly

 Problem: Campbell can't distinguish whether this is 1 company using both, or whether "interest rate" modifies "swaps" or something else.
+If there are not enough mentions, then it is discarded.
+Solution: Your system creates separate variants for each category.
+If the variant survives filtering, it is counted.
 ```

 #### Example 4: Historical vs. Current